-Bernadette: Well, I can so there you go.
+Bernadette Janson: Well, I can so there you go.
 OK.
-Let’s talk about the service and then so, it’s called the renovators concept session.
-And when someone puts in procession, firstly, how much do they pay for the session?
+Let’s talk about the service and then so, it’s called the Renovator Concepts session.
+And when someone puts in a procession, firstly, how much do they pay for the session?

-The sign up is done through online form.
-And at the completion of that form, and the completion of the payment, it will prompt the person who’s signing up to the programme to select a date for the workshop session.
+The sign-up is done through an online form.
+And at the completion of that form and the completion of the payment, it will prompt the person who’s signing up to the program to select a date for the workshop session.
 Upon selecting the date for the workshop session, they get an email confirming it.
-And that’s going to have the link to the Zoom’s session in that email.
-Basically before we spend time, I can really get our heads into the project.
+And that’s going to have the link to the Zoom session in that email.
+Basically, before we spend time, I can really get our heads into the project.
 We’ve already got the whole kind of timeline of the project or of that part of the project locked in.
 In both of our calendars and all the renovator has to do at that point to show up.

 As I mentioned earlier, we start to figure out what’s the minimum intervention that we would do on that floor plan.
 It’s the kind of optimal design outcome based on the brief that they’ve given us?
 And what’s the kind of maximum and ultimate scheme for that floor plan within reason.
 I mean, we’re not going to, we’re not gonna propose at a level to a building or a house where someone is looking to renovate the kitchen.
 Sometimes you’ll identify that shifting, taking out an extra wall or swapping the kitchen and the dining room will just totally transform the feeling of the space and totally transform the house.
 And that may be out of budget, but it doesn’t mean that it’s not worth having a conversation about.
 Because, budget is also, especially for those who are renovating a for profit budget is totally, totally dependent on the added value renovation.

 David Janson: Yes.
-Basically in that room session, I’ll share the screen of the iPad to the for the meeting and I’ll just be drawing effectively, drawing live and developing that, developing the floor plan in enhanced sketch form in that meeting.
+Basically, in that room session, I’ll share the screen of the iPad for the meeting and I’ll just be drawing effectively, drawing live and developing that, developing the floor plan in enhanced sketch form in that meeting.
 And following that meeting, it’s usually a kind of semi messy floor plan that we’ve got at the end of that meeting because we’re fleshing out so many different ideas and shifting a pantry or opening a wall up there and moving things around quite a bit.
-By the end of that meeting, I’ll usually take that drawing away for a few hours and just tidy it up and really kind of try to clarify all of the scope that we’ve described so that at the end of that meeting, they will get a hand drawn PDF floor plan, which covers all of the scope that we’ve discussed and covers those really kind of big gestures that that are structuring the concept and the and the design strategy for the projects.
+By the end of that meeting, I’ll usually take that drawing away for a few hours and just tidy it up and really kind of try to clarify all of the scopes that we’ve described so that at the end of that meeting, they will get a hand-drawn PDF floor plan, which covers all of the scopes that we’ve discussed and covers those really kind of big gestures that are structuring the concept and the and the design strategy for the projects.
 From there.
 It depends a little bit on what type of product it is.

-Bernadette: What is important to stress is that what you leave with is it might be one, two or maybe three options that at they’re hand sketch, they’re concept, they’re not working plans.
-And if you do need to go to that next step, you can take it to draft’s man or builder, or you can get fellow studio to quote on the next step of the work so that you’ve got options.
+Bernadette Janson: What is important to stress is that what you leave with is it might be one, two, or maybe three options that at their hand sketch, they’re concept, they’re not working plans.
+And if you do need to go to that next step, you can take it to draft’s man or builder, or you can get a fellow studio to quote on the next step of the work so that you’ve got options.

-Bernadette: Awesome.
+Bernadette Janson: Awesome.
 We have fleshed it out.
 Just important to mention that for our students, when they come into the boot camp David actually comes in and does this session with the group.
-And basically you can bring your floor plans in and he will do them live in that tutorial.
+And basically, you can bring your floor plans in and he will do them live in that tutorial.

-If you require or want to use it outside the tutorial and you’re in one of our programmes, you just get in touch with that office and you will get a coupon to use, which is a very generous or fellow studio.
+If you require or want to use it outside the tutorial and you’re in one of our programs, you just get in touch with that office and you will get a coupon to use, which is a very generous or fellow studio.
 Thank you very much.
-And so that’s the renovators concept session.
+And so that’s the Renovator Concepts session.
 I know that it’s going to make a massive difference to our community and the community, the renovating community at large.
 So thanks for coming on today and all the details, plus the link to book a renovators concept session.
 We’ll be in the show notes.
-And as I mentioned, if you’re in one of our programmes now, just get in touch with admin at the school, are renovating Judy, and she will organise a code for you.
+And as I mentioned, if you’re in one of our programs now, just get in touch with the admin at the school, are renovating Judy, and she will organise a code for you.
 And that’s it.
 Thanks so much.

 David Janson: Thank you very much.
 Thanks for having me.